batchgott/SET09102_personal/week9_project.md

 ___

-In week 9, you are continuing with the team project.
-Your portfolio entry should demonstrate how your software engineering practice is improving.
-It should include much the same content as last week's:

-* A descriptive summary of the issue that you worked on.
-* Snippets from your code with commentary showing how you have used good software design practice.
 * A descriptive summary of the test code that you have written.
 * A reflective summary of any changes that were requested during the code review along with your fixes.
 * A descriptive summary of any issues you found with the code that you were asked to review.
-* A general reflective section that identifies, for example,
-  * New things you have realised this week
-  * Common problems that can arise in a team development situation
-  * How your practice compares to other people's
-  * etc.